All article submissions, including commissioned ones, should be sent using the submission feature of the

 -

-Book details: title and author/s or editor/s of the book, ISBN
+Book details: title, author(s) or editor(s) of the book, ISBN

 -